subquery/documentation/docs/quickstart/quickstart.md

 ```

 After you complete the initialisation process, you will see a folder with your project name created inside the directory.
-Please note that the contents of this directory should be identical to what's listed in the [Directory Structure](../create/introduction.md#directory-structure).
+Please note that the contents of this directory should be identical to what's listed in the [Directory Structure](../build/introduction.md#directory-structure).

-At last, run the following command to install the new project’s dependencies, under the project directory.
+Finally run the following command to install the new project’s dependencies, under the project directory.

 <CodeGroup>
   <CodeGroupItem title="YARN" active>